Ethernet physical layer

 The physical-layer specifications of the Ethernet family of computer network standards are published by the Institute of Electrical and Electronics Engineers (IEEE), which defines the electrical or optical properties and the transfer speed of the physical connection between a device and the network or between network devices.
 It is complemented by the MAC layer and the logical link layer.
+An implementation of a specific physical layer is commonly referred to as PHY.